Oral history interview with Elisabeth D. Model, 1977 May 19

 MR. MCNAUGHT: Hmm.

-MS. MODEL: Then -- but of course he lived -- the boy was alive at that time.
-She wrote that you have to think, this, and that, so that was the last of the Gettys for me but it was quite some big and --
+MS. MODEL: Then –- but of course he lived –- the boy was alive at that time.
+She wrote that you have to think this, and that.
+So that was the last of the Gettys for me, but it was quite some big and –-

 MR. MCNAUGHT: Fascinating story.

-MS. MODEL: -- fascinating story for --
+MS. MODEL: –- fascinating story for them.

-MS. MODEL: -- wonderful -- our great friends in Holland.
-Also, matter of fact was the [inaudible] was Jacques Hautsteger [phonetic], who was the biggest dealer in old art and was recognized by everybody because he had a nose for the real thing.
-He discovered [inaudible] and Zahn and my favorites, Escher and so on.
-In any case, he took us to Rotterdam when there was a big to-do about a newly discovered Vermeer.
+MS. MODEL: One of our great friends in Holland –- as a matter of fact, was the best friend –- was Jacques Goudstikker, who was the biggest dealer in old art, and recognized by everybody because he had a nose for the real thing.
+He discovered a Seghers [ph.] and so on, and my favorite, [Maurits] Escher, and so on.

 MR. MCNAUGHT: Now when was this?